Theory test categories

 Lorries and buses

 Part (A) of the theory test for large goods and large passenger vehicles consists of 100 questions and the time allowed to complete the test is 120 minutes.
-There is an option of taking a practice time.
+There is an option of taking a practice test.
 You must answer 85 out of 100 questions correctly to pass.

 Part (B), the hazard perception test, requires candidates to look at 19 short video clips and identify developing hazards as early as possible.
 There are 18 video clips with 1 hazard and 1 clip with 2 hazards to identify.

-Each hazard clip is worth a maximum score of 5 points.
+Each hazard is worth a maximum score of 5 points.
 The maximum points you can score for the large goods and large passenger vehicle test is 100 (5 x 20 hazards) you must score a minimum of 67 to pass.

 The time allowed for part (B) is 20 minutes.
 You can have a 3 minute optional break between part (A) and part (B), but you will not be able to leave the room.